andreyolv/andreyolv/README.md

 </p>

 ## I'm Andrey Olv!
-:computer: I'm Data Scientist and my goal is to become a kaggle grandmaster!
+:computer: I'm Data Scientist and my mission is to become an excellent data science professional, capable of creating high-value solutions for companies and society through technology.
+And also to become a kaggle grandmaster!

 :house_with_garden: I’m from Curitiba, Brazil, but I can work remotely for any company around the world!